LispCookbook/cl-cookbook/scripting.md

 According to
-[this reddit source](https://www.reddit.com/r/lisp/comments/46k530/tackling_the_eternal_problem_of_lisp_image_size/), ECL produces indeed the smallest executables of all, an order of magnituted smaller than SBCL, but with a longer startup time.
+[this reddit source](https://www.reddit.com/r/lisp/comments/46k530/tackling_the_eternal_problem_of_lisp_image_size/), ECL produces indeed the smallest executables of all, an order of magnitude smaller than SBCL, but with a longer startup time.

 CCL's binaries seem to be as fast as SBCL and nearly half the size.